How to Build a Good Referral Partner Program

 For companies that have referral partner programs embedded as part of their entire business strategy, it may be worth notifying partners weeks in advance before a new feature is released so they can get prepared once it becomes available for the end users.

 You wouldn’t want to send a salesman out "in the wild" without any information on the product or service they have to sell.
+Not only does this jeopardize the chances of having repeat purchases, but it could ruin the chances of the partnership becoming successful.

 Develop material or a quick video course to get them up to speed on the basics of what you offer, and keep them up to date with a partner portal like Kiflo.